Photo taken at JFK

 Forget whatever you knew, this vacation is for the new part of you!
 Like everyday, treat the vacation like a lifetime journey, and fuck your expectations…

-My appreciation for travel is all over.
-I’ve been around enough to understand that without the headaches in travel you can’t have the perks of it.
+My appreciation for travel is all over the place.
+I’ve been around the worlds enough to understand that without the headaches in travel you can’t have the perks of it.
 They work hand in hand.
 You just get to decide what to appreciate in the moment.

 *Bonus – Breakfast

-I love eating breakfast traveling too!
+I love eating breakfast traveling!
 Or anywhere…. especially at resorts.
 Just wake up, walk down, grab a plate and eat breakfast.